 Address: 40300 Greenwood Way, Oakhurst, CA 93644

 Despite being a small town, Oakhurst, California, boasts a large assortment of spirits production!
-At this distillery, vodka, along with several varieties of whiskey, gin, and even rum are produced locally.
+At this distillery, vodka and several varieties of whiskey, gin, and even rum are produced locally.

-Stop by for a tasting of their products and tour the 1,200-square feet facility.
-The owner is knowledgeable and outgoing, and he loves to enthusiastically converse about his production!
+Stop by to taste their products and tour the 1,200-square feet facility.
+The owner is knowledgeable, outgoing, and loves to converse enthusiastically about his production!

 The distillery also acts as an art gallery, showcasing work by local artists.
 From paintings of nature, pets, and abstract work, it’s delightful browsing the work of local talent.
 More than simply a drink, Oakhurst Spirits is worth a stop for a taste of the local community!

 Oakhurst, California, is home to its production theater company, the Golden Chain Theatre.
 Started in 1967 to promote Ablehurst, the original building was a bowling alley purchased by the town’s board members.
 Through community efforts, they completely renovated the space to build the stage and auditorium.

 Today, the Golden Chain Theatre has a cozy barn-like setting lined with antique furniture.
 It hosts crowd-favorite shows like the Sound of Music and Shrek the Musical.
 Each production runs about a month and a half long, and the calendar is constantly updated with new performances!

 One of the best things to do in Oakhurst, California, with kids, the Golden Chain Theatre nearly always has family-friendly shows perfect for a night of interactive entertainment.
 Check out the saloon for drinks, tasty small bites, and sweet treats during your visit.